Part I · The Scale of Reality · What is real?

 The irreducible “what it is like” of experience.
 The redness of red, the painfulness of pain, the joyfulness of joy.

-You can know everything about the physics of red: wavelength 615–700 nanometers, cone cell activation patterns, neural firing in visual cortex area V4; but if you have never seen red, you still do not know what red “feels like.”
-Philosopher Frank Jackson imagined a scenario1: a color scientist, Mary, has spent her entire life in a black-and-white room studying color vision.
+You can know everything about the physics of red: wavelength 615–700 nanometers, cone cell activation patterns, neural firing in visual cortex area V4.
+But if you have never seen red, you still do not know what red “feels like.”
+Philosopher Frank Jackson’s “Mary’s Room” scenario imagines a color scientist, Mary, who has spent her entire life in a black-and-white room studying color vision.
 She possesses all physical knowledge about color.
-When she first steps outside and sees red; she learns something new.
+When she first steps outside and sees red, she learns something new.
 That “something new” is qualia.

 Pattern can perfectly describe the wavelength of light.
 But the irreducible experience of “seeing red” does not belong to Pattern’s domain.
-This is Mystery’s most everyday manifestation: every moment of sensation has a core that Pattern cannot reach: the very foundation of Law 2 (Experience Is Irreplaceable).
-The feeling of reading these words right now; not the neuroscience description of reading, but the thing you are experiencing: is qualia.
+This is Mystery’s most everyday manifestation: every moment of sensation has a core that Pattern cannot reach, the very foundation of Law 2 (Experience Is Irreplaceable).
+The feeling of reading these words right now, not the neuroscience description of reading but the thing you are experiencing, is qualia.
+The formal model appears in Appendix B.7, Eqs. (eq:experience-map)–(eq:dignity-formal).

 Second Depth: Thisness (此刻性 / Haecceity)